mahmoudimus/ac/docs/public/developing/operations.md

 and we suggest you do a few dry runs.
 Ideally, you should be testing your disaster recovery procedures regularly.
 Hope for the best, plan for the worst!

-Note that using an world-class cloud provider minimises the risk of a major outage impacting the users of your add-ons.
+Note that using an world-class cloud provider minimizes the risk of a major outage impacting the users of your add-ons.
 For example when using Heroku with Heroku Postgres, the platform automatically backs up deployed applications and data, and automatically brings the application back online in case of a data center outage, with minimum data loss.
 <a name="support"></a>